camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

    Classpath dependencies are automatically managed for you if you use the [Process Application API]({{< relref "user-guide/process-applications/index.md" >}}).
 {{< /note >}}

-When using the Camunda JBoss/WildFly subsystem, the process engine classes are deployed as jboss module.
-The module is named `org.camunda.bpm.camunda-engine` and is deployed in the folder `$JBOSS_HOME/modules/org/camunda/bpm/camunda-engine`.
+When using the Camunda JBoss / WildFly subsystem, the process engine classes are deployed as jboss module.
+The module is named
+`org.camunda.bpm.camunda-engine` and is deployed in the folder `$JBOSS_HOME/modules/org/camunda/bpm/camunda-engine`.

 By default, the Application server will not add this module to the classpath of applications.
 If an application needs to interact with the process engine, we must declare a module dependency in the application.
 This can be achieved using either an implicit or an explicit module dependency.